procxx/ClassicShell/src/ClassicShell/README.txt

 Classic Explorer is a plugin for Windows Explorer that:

-*	Adds a toolbar to Explorer for some common operations (Go to the parent folder, Cut, Copy, Paste, Delete, Properties, Email)
+*	Adds a toolbar to Explorer for some common operations (Go to parent folder, Cut, Copy, Paste, Delete, Properties, Email).
+More buttons can be added manually

 *	Replaces the copy UI in Vista and Windows 7 with the more user-friendly "classic" version similar to Windows XP